 In the 1920s descendants of Burwell and another pioneer family of Seattle, the Colmans, were developers of Windermere, a neighborhood on Lake Washington.

 The intersection of NE 95th Street and 35th Ave NE once had more small businesses than it does now.
-Residents of the 1920s and 1930s were excited when the Sand Point Naval Station was being developed (beginning in the 1920s) and NE 95th Street was put through as an arterial in the 1930s.
-There was a drugstore, small grocery and barber shop at the intersection of 95th and 35th.
-Now the only remaining building is the 1939 barber shop at 9516 35th Ave NE.
+In the 1920s and 1930s, area residents were excited when the Naval Air Station was being developed on Sand Point Way NE as they thought it would bring in business.
+To connect from Victory Way (Lake City Way) to Sand Point Way, NE 95th Street was put through as an arterial in the 1930s.
+There once was a drugstore, car repair, gas stations, small grocery and barber shop at the intersection of 95th and 35th.
+Now the only remaining original building is the 1939 barber shop at 9516 35th Ave NE.